Lyapunov Function Partial Differential Equations for Chemical Reaction Networks: Some Special Cases: Abstract

 \section{Abstract}

-In this paper we develop a way to generate the Lyapunov function for stability analysis for chemical reaction networks.
-We take an approximation of the scaling non-equilibrium potential as a candidate Lyapunov function, and derive partial differential equations for the candidate Lyapunov function from the Chemical Master Equation.
-We further prove that for any chemical reaction network the solution (if exists) of the partial differential equations is dissipative, and for complex balanced networks, any network with $1$-dimensional stoichiometric subspace and some special networks with more than $2$-dimensional stoichiometric subspace, the solution is existent and is suited to be a Lyapuonv function for stability analysis.
-Some examples illustrate the efficiency of the method.
+In this paper we develop a {method} to generate the Lyapunov function for stability analysis for chemical reaction networks. {Based on the Chemical Master Equation, we derive the Lyapunov Function partial differential equations (PDEs), whose solution approximates the scaling non-equilibrium potential and serves as the candidate Lyapunov function for the given network.} We further prove that for any chemical reaction network the solution (if exists) of the PDEs is dissipative.
+Moreover, the proposed method of Lyapunov Function PDEs is qualified for analyzing the asymptotic stability of complex balanced networks, all networks with $1$-dimensional stoichiometric subspace and some special networks with more than $2$-dimensional stoichiometric subspace if some moderate conditions are added.
+Several examples are presented to illustrate the efficiency of the method.

 \begin{AMS} 35F20, 37C10, 60J28, 80A30, 93D20 \end{AMS}